GoogleCloudPlatform/gatekeeper-securitycenter/README.md

 ## Development

-To make changes to `gatekeeper-securitycenter`:

 1. Install [Skaffold](https://skaffold.dev/docs/install/).

 2. Install [`kpt`](https://googlecontainertools.github.io/kpt/installation/).

-3. Create a development GKE cluster with Workload Identity, and install Gatekeeper.
-If you like, you can use the provided `dev-cluster.sh` shell
+3. Create a development GKE cluster with Workload Identity, and install Policy Controller or Gatekeeper.
+If you like, you can use the provided `dev-cluster.sh` shell script:
-    script:

     ```bash
-    source scripts/dev-cluster.sh
+    ./scripts/dev-cluster.sh
     ```

 4. Create your Security Command Center source (`$SOURCE_NAME`) and set up your